scoutog/daily-newsletter/README.md

 - This is optional - add `NEWS_API_KEY` to enable it
 - Check NewsAPI rate limits (free tier: 100 requests/day)

+### Movie recommendation missing

+- This is optional - add `TMDB_API_KEY` to enable it
+- Verify your TMDB API key is valid and active

 ### Script stops unexpectedly

 - Check console output for error messages